Supergamer1337/Scripts/README.md

-# Scripts-and-Dotfiles
+# Scripts
-Scripts for setting up operating systems, manage application dotfiles etc. For myself.

-Will be contiously expanded as I find new scripts and dotfiles to add.
+Scripts for setting up operating systems, dockers, applications etc. for myself.
+Will be consistently updated as I find the need.